-Whether you want to stop racking your beer or cut down cleaning time, a conical fermenter might be just what you’re looking for.
-They’re not the outrageously expensive, professional-brewers-only vessels they used to be.
-Sure, some of them are still a bit on the pricey side, but hey, if quality is high on your list of must-haves, you expect to pay a little more for it, right?
+Whether you want to stop racking your beer or cut down cleaning time, a conical fermenter might be what you’re looking for.
+Sure, some of them are expensive.
+But you pay for quality.

-Homebrewing is absolutely a worthwhile pursuit, but it’s also a time-consuming one.
 The more ways you can make your brewing efficient, the less time you can spend brewing, and the more time you have to actually enjoy the results.
-Anything that can make your homebrewing process a little easier and less messy, and increase your beer’s quality is worth consideration.

 What is a Conical Fermenter, Anyway?

 If you’ve ever visited a large brewery, you may have seen a line of stainless steel tanks with what look like ice cream cone bases.
 These are just large conical fermenters.
 Technically they’re cyclio-conical fermenters, but you get the idea.>

 The smaller ones for home use are typically shaped like a regular kettle with a cone at the bottom.
 Some manufacturers offer plastic conical fermenters which may come in more imaginative shapes, like a balloon or lopsided hourglass.